×

 Adobe Audition has a built in spectrum analyser and noise reduction software, which can be useful for tidying up VO projects

-Professional voice actor Paul Schmidt says: “It’s more than robust enough for VO”.
+Professional voice actor Paul Schmidt says, “It’s more than robust enough for VO.”

-Others reference the significant number of features, integration with the Adobe Cloud, and the included noise reduction functions, which are almost as good as the professional plug-ins made by Izotope that I referred to before.
+Others reference the significant number of features, integration with the Adobe Cloud, and the included noise reduction functions, which are almost as good as the professional plug-ins made by Izotope that we referred to before.

-Radio host, podcaster and producer John Hammer says: “It’s rock-solid stable, sounds great, and does everything I need for VO and mid-weight producing”
+Radio host, podcaster and producer John Hammer says, “It’s rock-solid stable, sounds great, and does everything I need for VO and mid-weight producing.”

 Adobe Audition is quite expensive and exclusively works on a subscription basis, so it is only worth getting if you are serious about voice-over jobs.
 However, you are getting a lot of bang for your buck.